xxamii/FightYourFears/README.md

 # What I Learned

+- Making a complete game with Unity and publishing it.
+- Working under time pressure.
-- How to create a more satisfying character controller
+- Making a satisfying character controller.